How Camberwell can support your Plastic Free July challenge

 You can also purchase package-free fruit and vegetables from Camberwell’s Fresh Food Market.
 Items are sold loose so if you only need four carrots or two apples, that’s all you have to pay for.

 Indulge in an experience

 Part of the philosophy behind Plastic Free July is learning to live minimally and reducing the need for ‘stuff’ that will later become waste and end up in landfill.

 But it doesn’t mean you have to go without.
 Why not treat yourself to a memorable experience, instead?

-Sign up for a spinning class at Sprinnt, re-energise with a yoga class at Jessica Dewar Yoga, de-stress in a flotation tank at Elevation Flotation, see a movie at the Rivoli Cinemas, do a dance class at Dance586 Camberwell or try slot car racing at Race Party.
+Sign up for a spinning class at Sprinnt, re-energise with a yoga class at Jessica Dewar Yoga, de-stress in a flotation tank at Elevation Flotation, see a movie at the Rivoli Cinemas, or do a dance class at Dance586 Camberwell.

 Food is the way to the heart

 If taking up a new activity or class is not your style, enjoy a meal at one of Camberwell’s cafes or restaurants.